fbound/fbound/docs/advanced_fluent_apis.md

 protected UR userRecord;
 protected Function<UR,U> factory;
 ```
 Both are parameters of the constructor.
+This new parameter has further generalized our builder to separate the Type representing the internal state and final built Type passed to the Consumer.

 All the setter methods now set values on the `UserRecord` instead of the `User`.
 And, it is only in the `finalizeUser` that we use the `factory` Function to convert the `UserRecord` to a `User`.